• 6 months ago

 3D flythrough and 3D walkthrough are two types of 3D architectural animation.
 The main difference between them is the point of view from which the spaces are shown.
 3D walkthrough showcases the design on a human eye level, while a 3D flythrough animation demonstrates the scene from a bird’s eye view.
 A walkthrough animation is a great choice for an interior design presentation.
 As for flythrough video, it can be used to show the building’s exterior and surrounding area from above.
 Oftentimes, both types are combined in 3D animations.

-Immerse clients into your design projects with a 3D animation
+Immerse clients into your projects with realistic 3D animations

 #20.
 Grayscale 3D render